 What is Payments-as-a-Service?

-PaaS solutions evolved out of the growing recognition that today’s financial system is plagued by costly fees, disparate data sources, and paper-driven processes.
+Payments-as-a-Service, or PaaS, evolved out of the growing recognition that today’s financial system is plagued with costly fees, disparate data sources, and inefficient, paper-driven processes.
 The problems AR teams are facing put considerable strain on a company’s cash flow.
-Just consider these numbers:

 - US organizations wait 33 days on average to receive a cross-border payment.